 Based on current market conditions, any new or renewed credit facility would contain pricing that approximates the Company's current Credit Facility.
 Based on these market conditions, the fair value of the Credit Facility as of March 31, 2023 was estimated to be equal to the book value.
 The interest rate for the Credit Facility is a variable rate based on SOFR pricing options.
 Similarly, the fair value for the note payable as of March 31, 2023 was equal to the book value.
-The interest rate for the note payable was 1%.
+The interest rate for the interest rate for the note payable as of March 31, 2023 was equal to the book value.